SoftwareAG/c8y-docs/content/device-integration/fragment-library-bundle/device-info.md

   - device_management
 ---

 The **Device information** tab is a predefined dashboard with several widgets that combine default device information.
 The status widget, for example, will get its information from the ```c8y_Availability``` fragment, which holds information about the device's status and when it was last available.
-For details see [Device management > Monitoring and controlling devices > Availability](/users-guide/device-management/#monitoring-availability) in the *User guide*.
+For details see [Device management application > Monitoring and controlling devices > Availability](/device-management-application/monitoring-and-controlling-devices/#availability).

 ### Device marker